Rejection Sensitive Dysphoria (RSD) & How to Manage It

 What is Rejection Sensitive Dysphoria?

 Symptoms of RSD include overwhelming sadness, at times to the point of suicidal ideation, extreme anxiety, intense feelings of worthlessness, self doubt and loneliness.
 During an RSD episode, a person often engages in bullying self-talk.
-My RSD monster loves to tell me I have no friends, everyone secretly hates me and that I will die on old lonely lady.
+My RSD demon loves to tell me I have no friends, everyone secretly hates me and that I will die on old lonely lady.

 RSD negatively influences almost all aspects our lives.
 RSD can makes it difficult for us to have secure healthy relationships with others and to make decisions that are good for us.
 Debilitated with shame and anxiety, we often disengage from self nurturing activities and engage in self destructive behaviour.